geo-python/site/source/lessons/L1/exercise-1.rst

     Some instructions on this page are specific to students at the University of Helsinki.
 Others can skip the Slack step and proceed to solving the Exercise 1 problems!
-Please note that **we provide assignment feedback only for students enrolled in the course at the University of Helsinki**.
+Please note that **we are only able to provide assignment feedback to students enrolled in the course at the University of Helsinki**.